Gorgeous lavender revered for its gorgeous aroma, it’s the undisputed favourite essential oil for many,

 The Big Question: Can lavender cause skin sensitivity?

 In my 11 years of business running Miracle Botanicals, I have never met a single person who told me that they sensitised their skin from using lavender, that is, unless they have been misusing it,

-What I mean by this is that if you are using it on your skin, you should be diluting it, and this is where I believe the confusion around lavender and skin sensitivity comes in.
+What I mean by this is that if you are using it on your skin, you should be diluting it, and this is where I believe the confusion around this particular essential oil and skin sensitivity comes in.

 It must be used at a maximum of 2%, in either oil, milk, balm or cream base and never in a water-based formula such as a gel.

-Having used lavender for years, I have never had a problem when used in this concentration, and I have been using it for years for pain relief, stings, cuts, fungal infections, breakouts and general skin healing,
+Having used lavender for years, I have never had a problem with this concentration, and I have used it for years for pain relief, stings, cuts, fungal infections, breakouts and general skin healing,

 It is effective at treating burns.

 Applying undiluted essential oil is best reserved if you have a burn; I’ve drenched my skin repeatedly with lavender to treat burns.
 I reapply it often, every 15 minutes, until the pain subsides.

 Side note: I’ve found lavender essential oil to be extra effective and faster, acting on burns when combined with helichrysum italicum essential oil.